 \section{Concluding remarks}

-We note that even though the proof of Theorems~\ref{thm:main} and~\ref{thm:main large girth} and that of Theorem~\ref{thm:main CF} are somewhat different in nature, they both rely on the boundedness of an associated rooted tree generating function.
+We note that even though the proof of Theorems~\ref{thm:main} and~\ref{thm:main large girth} and that of Theorem~\ref{thm:main CF} are somewhat different in nature, they both rely on the boundedness of an associated rooted tree-generating function.
 The same is true for previous results on the bounds of chromatic zeros~\cites{sokal,Fernandez,JPR24}.
-One of the technical motivations for studying claw-free graphs is that the rooted stable tree generating function has a stronger bound, cf. Lemma~\ref{lem:tree}.
-Note that as mentioned in~\cite{JPR24} the bounds on the ordinary tree generating function from Lemma~\ref{lem:tree} are essentially tight as is witnessed by the infinite regular tree.
-This stronger bound for the rooted stable tree generating function allowed us to prove better bound for the chromatic zeros of claw-free graphs than that of all graphs.
+One of the technical motivations for studying claw-free graphs is that the rooted stable tree-generating function has a stronger bound, cf. Lemma~\ref{lem:tree}.
+Note that as mentioned in~\cite{JPR24} the bounds on the ordinary tree-generating function from Lemma~\ref{lem:tree} are essentially tight as is witnessed by the infinite regular tree.
+This stronger bound for the rooted stable tree-generating function allowed us to prove better bound for the chromatic zeros of claw-free graphs than that of all graphs.
 Two remarks are in order here.

 First of all, it is hard to compare the bounds from Theorems~ \ref{thm:main} and~\ref{thm:main CF} since they have been obtained by different methods.
 One proof is based on induction on the number of edges while the other on the number of vertices.
-It is not clear whether the edge-based proof can be applied to claw-free graphs, since first of all claw-free graphs are not closed under removing edges and secondly, the interpretation of the coefficients of $F_G(x)$ in terms of $\star$-forests does not appear to behave nicely under edge-removal.
-On the other hand, the vertex-based proof can be applied to general graphs (with the interpretation of $F_G(x)$ as the generation function of $\star$-forest).
-This approach gives better bounds than in~\cite{JPR24}, but the bounds we can obtain are not nearly as good as the ones we obtained with the edge based induction.
+It is not clear whether the edge-based proof can be applied to claw-free graphs.
+First of all, claw-free graphs are not closed under removing edges.
+Secondly, the interpretation of the coefficients of $F_G(x)$ in terms of $\star$-forests does not appear to behave nicely under edge-removal.
+On the other hand, the vertex-based proof can be applied to general graphs (with the interpretation of $F_G(x)$ as the generation function of $\star$-forests).
+This approach gives better bounds than in~\cite{JPR24}, however, they are not nearly as good as the ones we obtained with the edge-based induction.

-Secondly, the improvement from $4.25$ to $3.81$ is not shocking.
-To our opinion this indicates that other methods should be sought, avoiding the use of the tree generating function, inside the proof of zero-freeness.
+Secondly, the improvement from $4.25$ to $3.81$ may seem moderate.
+In our opinion, this indicates that other methods avoiding the use of the tree-generating function should be sought for the proof of zero-freeness.
 Indeed, we believe that our bounds are not optimal, cf.~\cite{dong2022foundations}*{Conjecture 11.98}.
-We thus have to leave it as an exciting and challenging problem to further improve the bounds on the modulus of chromatic zeros in terms of the maximum degree.
+We thus leave it as an exciting and challenging problem to further improve the bounds on the modulus of chromatic zeros in terms of the maximum degree.